COVID-19: Masking policy, vaccinations, testing and general information. Learn more

 Lastic has a Bachelor of Science in Communications from Ohio University.
 She is a member of MetroHealth N.E.T., emerging, civic-minded leaders who are committed to advancing The MetroHealth System’s mission, expanding the network of members, and creating a culture of philanthropic support.

-Stephanie Seng-Patton, Program Coordinator
+Stephanie Seng-Patton, MA; Program Improvement Advisor, Healthcare Experience

 Stephanie joined The MetroHealth System in April 2018.
 Previously, she worked in a telephonic disease management center focused on educating patients about chronic kidney disease and dialysis.
 Stephanie supported nursing staff, assisted in the coordination of patient care, and was a key contributor to the development of a nonclinical quality audit.

 Stephanie earned a Bachelor of Arts in Psychology from Ohio University, and a Master of Arts in Performance Psychology from the University of Denver.
 This educational background has provided her with an in-depth understanding of the dynamics of high performing teams and individuals, as well as how to facilitate the development of the mental skills associated with top level performance.
 Her interest in and dedication to performance excellence was a natural fit with the core values and mission of The MetroHealth System.

 As Manager of Patient Relations, Mike Hansen helps create a bridge between patients, families, and visitors and MetroHealth caregivers.
 Like the rest of the patient relations team, he serves as a patient advocate, mediator, and resource.
 Hansen makes certain that the patients’ and their families’ voices are heard.
 He and his team promote quality, integrity and fairness as they document and report patient and visitor compliments and concerns to leadership and staff.